nasccped/dmenu.conf/README.md

 > > ```
 - `border` patch: I've been using 2 px for a while.
 You can change this value at `border_width-config.def.h`
+- `grid` patch: change dmenu from single column to multi-cell (row + column).
+You can change the row/col amount in `config.def.h`.